jake-mcnevin/surfrider/README.md

 ## Getting Started And Contributing

-Visit [getting-started.md](docs/getting-started.md) on info for how to set up this repo.
+Visit [getting-started.md](docs/getting-started.md) for info on how to set up this repo.

-Visit [contributing.md](docs/contributing.md) on info for how to contribute to this repo.
+Visit [contributing.md](docs/contributing.md) for info on how to contribute to this repo.

+Visit [technical-overview.md](docs/technical-overview.md) for comprehensive technical documentation.